lidofinance/lido-dao/docs/oracle-operator-manual.md

 This document is intended for those who wish to participate in the Lido protocol as Oracle—an entity who runs a daemon synchronizing state from ETH2 to ETH1 part of the protocol.
 To be precise, the daemon fetches the number of validators participating in the protocol, as well as their combined balance, from the Beacon chain and submits this data to the `LidoOracle` ETH1 smart contract.

-Also the daemon checks the price of StETH token in Curve ETH/StETH pool and report about significant changes to the `StableSwapOracle` contract.
-This helps to keep the StETH token strong against attacks on pools via borrowed money and flash loans.
+The daemon also fetches StETH token price in Curve ETH/StETH pool and reports any significant changes to the `StableSwapOracle` contract.
+This helps to keep StETH token flash-loan resistant by reducing balance shifts due to flash loans, and also records the balances based on the previous block, to avoid recording flashloan data.

 ## TL;DR